jparkerweb/splitter-vs-splitter/README.md

-# splitter-vs-splitter
+# 🪓 splitter-vs-splitter
-🪓 simple app to pit two sentence splitters against one another to understand their differences
+Simple app to pit two sentence splitters against one another to understand their differences